-Women of the Arctic com-Women of the Arctic com-munities played a major role in prevention of major frostbites.
+Women of the Arctic communities played a major role in prevention of major frostbites.
 They made the clothing and it was they who watched with thoroughness the condition of their husband's winter wear.
 The men demanded that their mukluks, parkas, gloves, mittens be kept in first-class condition, especially clothing worn on their extremities.
+When the husbands came

 When the husbands came home after hunting out on the sea ice all day, the wives took careful inspection of their husbands' attire, especially their footgear.
-They looked for broken sinew threading around the oogruk skin soles and when they found, even a tiny hole, or rip, they sewed it up at once.
+They looked for broken sinew threading around the oogruk skin soles and when they found, even a tiny hole, or ip, they sewed it up at once.